aykevl/tinygo-gccgo/README.markdown

 There are many.

-  * No support for anything except ARM.
   * Works with gccgo 6.3 (Debian stretch), no other compiler versions have been tested.
-  * Source files must be placed in a subdirectory of src/.
+  * Source files must be placed in a subdirectory of `src/`.
   * No `recover()`
-  * No function names or line numbers in the `panic()` output.
+  * No function names or line numbers in the `panic()` output, and no backtraces on anything except ARM.
 I would like to fix this at some time, but it will increase the binary size if it must work after stripping.
 It currently outputs the function addresses, which you can look up with `nm` (e.g. `nm -S ./build/example | egrep ' [tT] main\.'`).
   * No garbage collector, yet.
 Allocated memory is never freed.
   * Many types might not be implemented, but support will probably be pretty easy to add by including the correct files from `gofrontend/libgo/runtime`.